seeu-inspace/easyg/README.md

 /sbin                                                    Programs for use by the system and the system administrator.
 /tmp                                                     Temporary space for use by the system, cleaned upon reboot.
 /usr                                                     Programs, libraries, documentation etc. for all user-related programs.
-/var                                                     Storage for all variable files and temporary files created by users, such as log files, mail queue, print spooler.
-Web servers, Databases etc.
+/var                                                     Storage for all variable files and temporary files created by users, such as log files, mail queue, print spooler, Web servers, Databases etc.
 ```

 **Linux Interesting Files / Directories**